-Long-Term Effects of Central Nervous System Depressants
+Long-Term Effects of Central Nervous System Depressants in Teens

 Termed “central nervous depressants,” these medications work by slowing down the brain’s normal activity.
 They are often prescribed to patients who are unable to control rapid brain activity and experience anxiety, insomnia, seizures, or panic attacks as a result.
 Included in this classification of prescription drugs are barbiturates (e.g., mephobarbital and sodium pentobarbital), benzodiazepines (e.g., Ambien and Lunesta).
 Deadly when abused or taken in large doses, they are also extremely dangerous when combined with other drugs, including alcohol.